• Skip to primary navigation

 • 1 teaspoon sugar

-• salt and pepper to taste See Note 2
+• sea salt and freshly ground black pepper – to taste See Note 2

 Instructions

-• Toss the tomatoes lightly with olive oil in a non-reactive pan. – see Note 3.
+• Toss the tomatoes with the olive oil in a non-reactive pan.
+(See Note 3.)

 Video